bazzimahdi/asl-sign-language-recognition-mediapipe/README.md

 </h2>
   This code uses google mediapipe Hands for feature extraction of landmarks and SVM for classification

-  The model is trained on Roboflow ASL dataset
+  The model is trained on Roboflow ASL dataset by David Lee
 </h2>